jasonbayton/11ty/_src/blog/2023/11/submit-better-tickets.md

 By choosing to raise tickets similar to the examples above, it is guaranteeing the time to resolution for a problem will be considerably **longer**, more **drawn-out**, and require **more effort** on both ends.
 For internal teams communicating issues in this way it additionally demonstrates a lack of care and/or respect towards your colleagues' time and workload.

-The aim of raising a support request is to resolve an issue, whether that's a problem in production, a resource request, or anything else related to a stopper associated with a product or service.
+The aim of raising a support request is to resolve an issue, whether that's a problem in production, a resource request, or anything else related to a stopper associated with a product or service at a personal or company level.

 Likewise the aim of the support team is to resolve requests as quickly and efficiently as possible; they're supporting many customers and/or end users in most circumstances and having requests sitting unresolved negatively impact SLAs, KPIs, and often reflect poorly on the assigned support team or team member.

 The goal then for both sides of the request is the same, and one of the most effective ways to ensure a request is resolved with minimal friction is to reduce back-and-forth with support; that doesn't mean pre-empting any possible question a support team member could possibly have, rather it's about putting in more than the minimum effort when raising a request that offers greater insight into the request at hand for a faster resolution, and a win-win for both sides.

-So in contrast to the above, let's explore what a strong support ticket should be.
+So in contrast to the above, let's look at suggestions that can improve support requests.
 The following has a lean on mobility platforms and systems, but can naturally be adapted to other products and solutions

 ## Provide information upfront

-Here's your basic checklist when raising an issue with support that will substantially reduce the delay to debugging in order to reach out for more information:
+Here's your basic checklist when raising an issue with support that will substantially reduce the delay to debugging:

 - A concise description of the issue
 - How long it has been happening